How to set up a limited company for buy to let

 • Property, properties, houses, housing, property services, property group, residential, property investments, investments, maison, homes, living

 Once you have a name idea, the next stage is to check that your chosen name is available.
-This is an essential part of selecting an appropriate company name, as Companies House and the Intellectual Property Office will reject names that are already in use or are too similar to existing registered names.
+This is an essential step before setting up your company, as Companies House and the Intellectual Property Office will reject names that are already in use or are too similar to existing registered names.

 How to register your company with Companies House